-Dr. Benjamin Breyer is a urologic surgeon at UCSF Medical Center who specializes in complex urethral and penile reconstruction and treating urethral stricture disease, male incontinence, male fistula, men's sexual health, lower urinary tract symptoms and benign prostate conditions.
-He is an expert in both minimally invasive and complex open reconstructive surgery.
+Dr. Benjamin Breyer is a urologic surgeon at UCSF Medical Center who specializes in complex urethral and penile reconstruction, male incontinence, male fistula, surgical treatment for erectile dysfunction, and transgender surgery.
+He is expert in both minimally invasive and complex open reconstructive surgery.

 400 Parnassus Ave., Sixth Floor, Suite A610